 Soluble vitamins on the other hand are rapidly processed and excreted through the body without causing harmful build up of toxic levels.
 Soluble vitamins are thiamine (B1), riboflavin (B2), niacin (B3), biotin and pantothenic acid (B5).
-Let’s not forget folic acid, cobalamin (B12) and ascorbic acid, or vitamin C. The list of soluble vitamins is very long.
+Let’s not forget folic acid, cobalamin (B12) and ascorbic acid, or vitamin C. Needless to say, the list of soluble vitamins is very long.

 Starting an IV can be very challenging to even the most seasoned and experienced medical professional.
 When starting an IV, the first thing the medical professional must do is find a vein to use.
 The actual catheter that is inserted into the arm or hand is typically anywhere from a 21 gauge to a 23 gauge needle.
 The next thing that must be done is to prime the IV line.
 No one wants air in the tubing.
 The other factors that must be considered before infusing any sterile fluids into a vein is the patient’s current medication regime, vital signs and allergies.
 It is obvious that beginning an IV drip of any kind requires requisite knowledge of medicine and patient care.

-So one would hope that their IV vitamin therapist is trained in these disciplines prior to them performing an IV insertion.
+So one would hope that their IV vitamin therapist is trained in these disciplines, and aware of the risks prior to them performing an IV insertion.
 The next concept to consider is sterility.
 Infections are not uncommon at IV insertion sites and there have been many lawsuits regarding improper IV insertion and maintenance of the site.
 The consumer who feels that they would benefit from IV vitamin therapy should carefully consider the pros and cons associated with such a treatment and consult with their physician.
 It appears that many of these IV bars do not use a licensed medical professional.
-Many of students take the IV certification class here at our school or online so that they can get the training they need to work in facilities that perform IV insertion.
+Many of students take the IV certification class here at our school or online so that they can get the training they need to work in facilities that perform IV insertion safely and with confidence.

 The legal aspects of IV vitamin therapy are becoming very muddy waters for those who have established businesses as such or are planning on opening an IV therapy spa.
 Throughout the United States, the laws regarding scope of practice for nurses and physicians is quite straightforward.
 Scope of practice for nurses’ states that they may only start an IV and transfuse fluids with a physician’s order.
 They must also be working either for the physician or a hospital and carry their own liability insurance.
 While many medical assistants, EMT’s and Paramedics start IV’s in diverse scenarios, they still have a scope of practice and are following their state licensing requirements and or a physician’s order.
 They are also covered by the hospital’s malpractice insurance or by their company’s insurance.